This is what a zero-emissions city looks like

 In the forests and moors surrounding the city, the government plans to protect the capacity of nature to store CO2, increasing the amount of carbon stored there by 2030.
 It’s also working on ways to make the city more resilient to climate change that is already happening—green roofs and other green spaces, for example, can help absorb rain in the torrential storms that are becoming more common.

 None of this is easy.
 “The biggest challenge is that it is such a [large] shift, and we still do not have all the answers to how to achieve our goals,” Solli says.
 “Therefore, we work continuously together with other stakeholders to develop our policies and measures.
 It is also a challenge that not only requires technology development but also wide-ranging societal changes.”
 Some of the work is also constrained by what is happening nationally.
-Still, it expects to reach the goal.
-A handful of other cities are also moving quickly, like Copenhagen, which aims to be carbon neutral by 2025.
+Still, the government expects to reach the goal.
+A handful of other cities is also moving quickly, such as Copenhagen, which aims to be carbon neutral by 2025.
 In the U.S., cities are moving much slower: Boston, for example, plans to be carbon neutral by 2050.